Counting in Italian

 - Thousands are formed by prefixing the word thousand by the multiplier digit, except for one thousand: mille [1,000] (plural mila), duemila [2,000], tremila [3,000], quattromila [4,000], cinquemila [5,000]…

-- Numbers are grouped in words of three digits, with the specific rule that a space is added after the word for thousand if its multiplier is greater than one hundred and does not end with a double zero (e.g.: duemilatrecentoquarantacinque [2,345], seicentomiladue [600,002], settecentosessantacinquemila duecento [765,200]).
+- Numbers are formed by words that group their digits in threes, without putting spaces between them (e.g.: centodue [102], duecentoquarantacinque [245]).
+The same applies when we add a multiplier to thousands (e.g.: duemilatrecentoquarantacinque [2,345], seicentomiladue [600,002]).
+However, a space is added after the word for thousand if its multiplier is greater than one hundred but does not end with two zeros (e.g.: settecentosessantacinquemila duecento [765 200]).

 - The Italian language uses the long scale for big numbers where the naming pattern of the scale words alternates between the suffixes -ione and -iardo: milione (106, million), miliardo (109, billion), bilione (1012, trillion), biliardo (1015, quadrillion), trilione (1018, quintillion), triliardo (1021, sextillion)…